 Cherry Pie Filling and Topping

-This cherry pie filling can be used baked in a traditional double pie crust, cobbler or hand pie or used as a topping over ice cream or cheesecake.
+This cherry pie filling can be baked in a traditional double pie crust, cobbler, or hand pie or topped over ice cream or cheesecake.
 Homemade filling is a whole different ball game than canned filling!

 This easy recipe is adapted from the base recipe for my traditional fruit pie filling.
 It can be used as a no-cook recipe to be baked in a traditional pie crust or you can lightly cook it on the stove, refrigerate it and then use it as a syrupy topping over ice cream or cheesecake.
 The uses are endless!